-The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The principal dentist has partnerships with nearby practices and patients could be referred to one if required.